BALTIMORE COUNTY

 6. GORMAN-DRENNER HOUSE

-200 Montrose Avenue, Catonsville 21228.
 William H. Gorman was one of the developers of Oak Forest Park, a haven for wealthy Baltimoreans to escape the summer heat.
 He was also brother to US Senator Arthur Pue Gorman and President of the Cumberland Coal Company of Baltimore.
 This 1906 Georgian Revival’s plans were by Joseph Evans Sperry.
 Although the house was allegedly built as a wedding present for daughter Elizabeth Gorman, for many years the house was leased to Dr. John Elder, inventor and Treasurer of the Crown Cork and Seal Company.
 Sitting on 1.84 acres, the house with grand two story foyer and exquisite crystal chandelier, features 5 bedrooms, 3½ baths, and a newly remodeled kitchen with Calacatta Laza countertops.
 Of particular interest is the 1918 vase made from a shell casing used in WWI by the American Expeditionary Forces, the seafarer’s sideboard in the dining room, and Rizzi “Same Wind Blows Around the World” in the kitchen.
-Owners, Dr. Dean and Donna Tippett, are most pleased to open their home to the Pilgrimage.

 7. THE SANDBOWER HOUSE